static-frame/static-frame/doc/source/articles/guard.md

 x = process6(v6, q) # a Frame with three integer columns passes
 ```
 As with NumPy arrays, ``Frame`` annotations can wrap ``Require`` specifications in ``Annotated`` generics, permitting the definition of additional run-time validations.

+## Type Annotations with Other Libraries

+While StaticFrame might be the first DataFrame library to offer complete generic specification and a unified solution for both static type analysis and run-time type validation, other array and DataFrame libraries offer related utilities.

+Neither the ``Tensor`` class in PyTorch (2.4.0), nor the ``Tensor`` class in TensorFlow (2.17.0) support generic type or shape specification.
+While both libraries offer a ``TensorSpec`` object that can be used to perform run-time type and shape validation, static type checking with tools like ``mypy`` is not supported.

+As of Pandas 2.2.2, neither the Pandas ``Series`` nor ``DataFrame`` support generic type specifications.
+A number of third-party packages have offered partial solutions.
+The ``pandas-stubs`` library, for example, provides type annotations for the Pandas API, but does not make the ``Series`` or ``DataFrame`` classes generic.
+The ``pandera`` library permits defining ``DataFrameSchema`` classes that can be used for run-time validation of Pandas DataFrames.
+For static-analysis with `mypy`, ``pandera`` offers alternative ``DataFrame`` and ``Series`` subclasses that permit generic specification with the same ``DataFrameSchema`` classes.
+This approach does not permit the expressive opportunities of using generic NumPy types or the unpack operator for supplying variadic generic expressions.

 ## Conclusion